Code Optimization for Framer Website Performance

 Version control is often overlooked in Framer website development, especially for projects that integrate custom code.
 However, tracking changes can help prevent performance regressions and allow for faster debugging when issues arise.

-Running PageSpeed Insights tests before and after code changes can reveal bottlenecks affecting script execution, ensuring your speed optimisation efforts are effective.
+Running PageSpeed Insights tests before and after code changes can reveal bottlenecks affecting script execution, ensuring your speed optimization efforts are effective.

 Why version control matters for Framer performance: